cutlerCLI/cutler/README.md

 $ cutler status
 ```

 Unapplying everything is also as easy.
-Simply go ahead and run the command below and cutler will restore your preferences to the exact previous state.
+Run the command below and cutler will restore your preferences to the exact previous state:

 ```bash
 $ cutler unapply